Szabolcs1972/U2bDownloader/README.md

 Installation:

-- Download the u2bdownloader.exe to your machine from the dist folder
+- Download the u2bdownloader2_0.exe to your machine from the ./dist folder
+- Click on the name of the file and find the download icon on the right "Download raw file"
 - Check SHA256 sum
-- Copy the Windows executable to your Desktop
+- Copy the Windows executable to your Desktop (or anywhere you would like to run)
-- Double click to the icon to start the program
+- Double click to the icon of the program to start
+- Microsoft Defender SmartScreen is going to pop up
 - You can allow to run the program, Manufacturer: szlavikszabolcs@szlavikszabolcs.hu
 - The video or the music is going to be downloaded to the Desktop.